-“Is that really what this is?”
-Rheamarie asked.
-“Or is it just easier to take up some romantic quest for revenge than to return home without him?”
+“Is it really just because you don’t trust Unity?
+Or is it just easier to take up some heroic quest for revenge than to return home without him?”

-Finally, she spoke again.
-“You know I don’t compliment you often, so I’m only going to say this once.
-If you repeat it to anyone, as your new Queen, I will have you executed.
-I’ve always looked up to you, Leandros.
+Finally, Rheamarie spoke again.
+“You’d better not give your life for this, Leandros.
+And if you repeat what I’m about to say to anyone, as your new queen, I will have you executed.”
+She paused, took a shaky breath.
+“I’ve always looked up to you.
 You know I have.”

 Leandros hid a smile and nodded.

-“Rheamarie,” Leandros said gently, “You’re not losing me.
+“Rheamarie,” Leandros said gently, “I will be careful; you have my word.
 I know you’re worried, but trust that leading this team is something I can do.”

 Neither of them had said it out loud, but the word was at the forefront of their minds: magic.
-Strange, fantastic things happened all the time, but nothing so inexplicable as that.
+Strange, fantastic things happened all the time, but nothing so impossible as what they saw.
 That woman was magic and magic wasn’t supposed to be real.

 “Someone has to.
 I’d rather it was me than anyone else,” Leandros said.

-Leandros pulled his younger cousin close and kissed her forehead.
-“Unity and I will find that orinian and rescue your father, and I’ll be back in Alfheim before you begin to miss me.”
+At the sight, Leandros smiled, pulled his younger cousin close, and kissed her forehead.
+“Please, Rhea.
+Stop worrying.
+Unity and I will find that orinian and rescue your father, and I’ll be back in Alfheim before you begin to miss me.”

 “Fool,” Rheamarie said through a smile.
 “I’ll miss you the moment I board the train.”